jpdyuki/END/README.md

 # Project Concept

 END is a static website that collects some useful online Japanese dictionary services.
-With this website, you can view results from different pages with just single search.
+You can read information from different dictionaries with only single search.
-Let's enjoy learning Japanese in a rapid speed!

 # Libraries